mendersoftware/mender-docs/09.Downloads/docs.md

 #### Install from package

-The Debian package (`.deb`) is also provided for users wanting to install the Mender client manually outside the package manager.
-This can be useful for airtight systems with limited access to the Internet, for example when running Mender in [standalone mode](../02.Overview/01.Introduction/docs.md#client-modes-of-operation).
+We also provide the Debian package (`.deb`) for users wanting to install the Mender client manually outside the package manager.
+This can be useful for airtight systems with limited access to the Internet, or when running Mender in [standalone mode](../02.Overview/01.Introduction/docs.md#client-modes-of-operation).